walles/ttt/README.md

 ### Make it playable for others

-* Present the result on the start screen, with:
-  * DONE: time
-  * number of right-on-the-first-attempt answers
 * If the right answer hasn't been presented in five seconds, show the correct answer so that the player can type it
 * Auto deploy to GitHub Pages on each push to the `main` branch